mmai/funkwhale-nixos/Readme.md

 # Funkwhale on NixOS

+**NOTE: for a more up to date Funkwhale configuration with nix flakes, see [mmai/funkwhale-flake](https://github.com/mmai/funkwhale-flake)**

 An example of how to deploy [Funkwhale](https://funkwhale.audio/) with NixOS and [NixOps](https://nixos.org/nixops/).

-This uses the Funkwhale package and module for NixOS, of which I am the maintainer.
+This uses the Funkwhale package and module for NixOS.
 If you want to take a look, they are defined at the following path in NixOS packages repository:
 - [pkgs/servers/web-apps/funkwhale](https://github.com/mmai/nixpkgs/tree/funkwhale/pkgs/servers/web-apps/funkwhale)
 - [nixos/modules/services/web-apps/funkwhale](https://github.com/mmai/nixpkgs/tree/funkwhale/nixos/modules/services/web-apps/funkwhale.nix)